alicer3/corda-kubernetes-deployment/README.md

 Explanation on main components
 - Docker images: All Docker images are pushed to Azure Container Registry for later deployment.
     - CE images are node images without cordapp installation used for CE node deployment
-    - sprintboot images are image with sprintboot application inside.
-Thus a new sprintboot image needs to be built and pushed whenever a new version of sprintboot application is published. `APIVERSION` is used to identify sprintboot application version.
+    - springboot images are image with sprintboot application inside.
+Thus a new springboot image needs to be built and pushed whenever a new version of sprintboot application is published. `APIVERSION` is used to identify sprintboot application version.
 - Helm
     - files
         - certificates: keeps a copy of node certificates so that the node could be deleted and deployed again